alexeysas/drl-navigation/Report.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

 2. Install Anaconda for Python 3: https://www.anaconda.com/download/
-3. Create Anaconda environment:
+3. Setup Anaconda environment:
-    - python -m ipykernel install --user --name drlnd --display-name "bananas"
+    - conda create --name bananas python=3.6
     - conda activate bananas
+    - python -m ipykernel install --user --name bananas --display-name "bananas"
-4. Install required python packages:
+4. Install required packages:
     - pip install numpy
     - pip install unityagents
     - conda install pytorch torchvision cuda90 -c pytorch

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+Run Notebook using command "jupyter notebook" and follow the instructions in `Navigation.ipynb` to get started with training the agent!